 Similarly, you could search for automation envelopes or ctrl alt r to find either of those phrases.
 Simple search, however will only find exact matches.
-For example, a search for track color would find track color or track colors or track coloring, but not color track
+For example, a search for track color would find track color or track colors or track coloring, but not color track to open the Advanced Search Window (shown on the far right).
+This will find and list in its context every instance of your search string.
+An example - after searching for reaverb - is shown here (immediate right).
+Thus, you are able to jump straight to any one of them.

 That's where advanced search comes in handy.
-Press Ctrl Shift F to open the Advanced Search Window be detailed here: indeed, the link at the start of this section leads to what is virtually a manual in its own right!
+Press Ctrl Shift F indeed, the link at the start of this section leads to what is virtually a manual in its own right!
 However, in overview, click on Show more options or (depending on which Adobe version you are using) Use advanced search options (at foot of window) to enable a whole assortment of options, including.